Lodges and Glamping

 The History of the Grand Canyon National Park

 The first human artifacts found in Grand Canyon National Park date back 12,000 years.
-Though the Colorado River started carving the Grand Canyon nearly 2 billion years ago.
-To date, the canyon measures 18 miles wide, one-mile deep and 277 river miles long.
+The Colorado River started carving the Grand Canyon nearly 2 billion years ago.
+To date, the canyon measures 18 miles wide, one mile deep and 277 river miles long.

 First protected in 1893, the Grand Canyon became a national park in 1919.
 In 1979 it was designated a UNESCO World Heritage Site.